ararchch/api-gateway/README.md

 ```

-Update your logic in `handler.go` e.g.
+Update your logic in `handler.go` with the following code;

 ```go
 package main